blindsidenetworks/scalelite/README.md

 A single BigBlueButton server that meets the [minimum configuration](http://docs.bigbluebutton.org/2.2/install.html#minimum-server-requirements) supports around 150 concurrent users.

-For many schools and organizations, that capacity fits nicely with their needs.
-They may need to hold 3 simultaneous meetings of 50 users, or 5 simultaneous meetings of 30 users, and so on.
+For many schools and organizations, this capacity covers their needs.
+They may need, for example, to hold 3 simultaneous meetings of 50 users, or 5 simultaneous meetings of 30 users, and so on.
 Currently, the BigBlueButton project recommends that no single meeting exceed 100 users.

 <p align="center">
   <img src="/images/simple.png"/>
 </p><br>

 However, what if a school wants to support 1,500 users across 50 simultaneous classes?
 A single BigBlueButton server cannot handle load.
+But with sufficient BigBlueButton servers and Scalelite, you could handle such a load.

 # Scalelite

-Scalelite is an load balancer that can manage a pool of BigBlueButton servers and, to the front-end application using BigBlueButton -- such as [Moodle](https://moodle.org/plugins/mod_bigbluebuttonbn) or [Greenlight](https://github.com/bigbluebutton/greenlight) -- Scalelite can make the pool appear as a single (very scalable) BigBlueButton server.
+Scalelite is an load balancer that manages a pool of BigBlueButton servers and, to any BigBlueButton front-end, such as [Moodle](https://moodle.org/plugins/mod_bigbluebuttonbn) or [Greenlight](https://github.com/bigbluebutton/greenlight), makes the pool of BigBlueButton servers appear as a single (very scalable) BigBlueButton server.

-Scalelite continually polls each server in the pool to ensure its online and ready to receive meeting requests.
-It uses this information to also determine the least loaded server in the pool.
-With this information, when Scalelite receives an incoming [create](http://docs.bigbluebutton.org/dev/api.html#create) API request, Scalelite automatically starts the new meeting on the least loaded server in the pool.
-In this regard, Scalelite can balance the meeting load over the pool.
+Scalelite perodically polls each server in the pool to ensure its online, ready to receive [API](http://docs.bigbluebutton.org/dev/api.html) requests, and determine its current load.
+With this information, when Scalelite receives an incoming API call to [create](http://docs.bigbluebutton.org/dev/api.html#create) a new meeting, it places the new meeting on the least loaded server in the pool.
+In this way, Scalelite can balance the load of meeting requests evenly across the pool.

-Want to support 1,500 users across 50 simultaneous meetings.
-Using Scalelite, you can create a pool of 10 BigBlueButton servers (which you can quickly setup using [bbb-install.sh](https://github.com/bigbluebutton/bbb-install) to handle that capacity.
-If you want a larger (or smaller) capacity, you can add/remove servers from the pool.
+For example, if you create pool of 10 BigBlueButton servers (which you can quickly setup using [bbb-install.sh](https://github.com/bigbluebutton/bbb-install), you should be able to support 1,500 simultaneous users across many meetings (again, we recommend no single meeting exceed 100 users).
+If you want a larger (or smaller) capacity, you can add (or remove) servers from the pool.

-Running a pool of BigBlueButton servers will create more recordings than a single server.
-Scalelite can consolidate these recordings together, index them, and, and respond very efficiently to incoming [getRecordings](https://docs.bigbluebutton.org/dev/api.html#getrecordings) API calls (this piece is currently under development).
+Scalelite can manage a large pool of recordings.
+Many BigBlueButton servers will create many recordings.
+Scalelite can consolidate these recordings together, index them, and, when receiving an incoming [getRecordings](https://docs.bigbluebutton.org/dev/api.html#getrecordings), respond much more quickly than a standard BigBlueButton server.
+(This piece is currently under development).

 Scalelite is a Ruby on Rails application.
-To run Scalelite and its other components, we recommend you also use the [scalelite-run](https://github.com/blindsidenetworks/scalelite-run) project.
-This project uses Docker and `docker-compose` to easily setup and run all the Scalelite components on a single server.
+To run Scalelite and its other components, we recommend you use the [scalelite-run](https://github.com/blindsidenetworks/scalelite-run) project, which uses Docker and `docker-compose` to run all the Scalelite components as docker containerss in a single server.

 <p align="center">
   <img src="/images/scalelite.png"/>